 “Walked passed him towards the bar, looking back again to see the boy was gone.

-“We looked over without a word to see nobody at all on the stairs.”
+“We looked over without a word to see no children at all.”

 The Maid by Mia T